AnasBenAmor10/Smart_House_Monitoring_System/README.md

 - **Gas Sensor:** Detects hazardous fumes.
 - **Proximity Sensors:** Detect movement around entry points.
 - **Water Flow Sensors:** Monitor water usage in various areas.
+- **Electrovalve**: Controls water flow and can shut off supply during emergencies.
+- **Servo Motor**: Used to automate the opening and closing of doors (garage and house doors).
+- **Garage Door System**: Automated using servo motors, controlled remotely via the PWA.
+- **House Door Lock**: Automated with servo motors for secure locking/unlocking.
+- **Motion-Activated Light**: Lights turn on automatically when a person is detected.
+- **Command-Activated Light**: Lights can also be controlled via commands from the PWA.
+- **Alarm System:** Alerts the user in case of unauthorized activity or critical events

 ## 🚀 Technologies
 ### Backend